Shipping Infectious Substances

 - Packaging that is rigid, leak-proof and designed for repeated use; or

-The Transport Canada website has a list of vendors for Type 1A and 1B packaging.
+The Transport Canada website has a list of vendors for Type P620 and P650 packaging.

-Transport Canada does not have a list of vendors for Type 1C packaging since the CAN/CGSB-43.125 standard allows for many different types of non-specification packaging.
-You must ensure that your shipment meets the requirements listed in the standard for Type 1C packaging.
+Transport Canada does not have a list of vendors for packagings permitted in Part III of the CAN/CGSB-43.125 standard because many different types of standardized and non-standardized packagings are permitted.
+You must ensure that your shipment meets the requirements listed in the standard for these types of packagings.

 How do I learn more about infectious substance packaging?